- Until the invention of trains, horses were the fastest source of locomotion on land.

 #6: American Paint Horses

-The Andalusian is not quite among the fastest horses in history, but it is prized for its extraordinary range of motion and agility; this has given it a tremendous advantage in show jumping, dressage, and long-distance racing.
+The Andalusian is not the fastest horse in history, but it is prized for its extraordinary range of motion and agility; this has given it a tremendous advantage in show jumping, dressage, and long-distance racing.
 Andalusians were part of the Spanish team that won medals at the 2002 World Equestrian Games and the 2004 Summer Olympics.

 #2: American Quarterhorse